mbaranr/player_reward/README.md

 player reaches 100 points, the game should end.
 8. When the game ends, the display should be cleared and a message displayed saying ‘GAME OVER’, along with the final score.

+The folder "Part 1" contains the first version of the game, without the implementation of an enemy.
+While folder "Part 2" contains a new file called "Enemy_tracker.asm" that handles enemy behaviour.

+Instructions on how to play the game are specified on the pdf file.
+This file also contains a high level description of the logic implemented to create the game.
+I personally recommend anyone who is interested in this project to check it out too.